nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the EventTory data i.e., all `Vendor`, `Model`, and `Association` objects
-* stores exposed observables that can be 'observed' by outsiders e.g. the UI can be bound to a UiState state so that the UI automatically changes the screen when the data in UiState change)
+* contains observables that can be 'observed' by outsiders e.g. the UI can be bound to a UiState state so that the UI automatically changes the screen when the data in UiState changes, such as:
-    * current displayed `UiState` as a `ObjectProperty<UiState>` object
+    * the current displayed `UiState` as a `ObjectProperty<UiState>` object
-    * current selected (if any) `Event`, `Vendor` objects for viewing as separate `ObjectProperty<Event>`, `ObjectProperty<Vendor>` objects
+    * the current selected (if any) `Event`, `Vendor` objects for viewing as separate `ObjectProperty<Event>`, `ObjectProperty<Vendor>` objects
-    * current 'selected' `Event`, `Vendor` objects (e.g., results of a search query) as a separate _filtered_ list
+    * the current selected `Event`, `Vendor` objects (e.g., results of a search query) as a separate _filtered_ list
-    * current trailing index offset for assigned vendors/events in view mode as a `ObservableIntegerValue` object
+    * the current trailing index offset for assigned vendors/events in view mode as a `ObservableIntegerValue` object
 * stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+This is exposed as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <box type="info" seamless>